- Review: Wealthsimple

 How Does Wealthsimple Work?

 Wealthsimple’s investment approach is based on Modern Portfolio Theory.
 That’s an investment theory developed by Nobel Prize-winning economist Harry Markowitz, who demonstrated that you can minimize risk and maximize return by diversifying your investments.
-Wealthsimple’s automatic rebalancing and dividend reinvesting complements that strategy.
+Wealthsimple’s automatic rebalancing and dividend reinvesting complement that strategy.

 The sign-up process includes a short risk assessment questionnaire to determine your initial risk profile, after which you are given a recommended a portfolio mix.
 Your portfolio is based on your financial goals, time horizon, risk tolerance, past investment experience and level of investment knowledge.